comsysto/harvest-overtime/README.md

 ## What?

 This is an attempt to use Harvest API to calculate the overtime for Comsysto employees.
-The calculation is based on 40 hrs week, so it won't show correct results for people working halftime (or less than 40 hrs / week).
-This will be fixed soon.

 ## Why?